OmarShafie/hadith/README.md

 - Grades are missing
 - Grade are inconsistant

-To scale:
+Out of scope:
-- Get more resource/books.
+- Get more resource data/books.
 - search for hadith and view its sankey

 Next Steps: